Class of 2024 Ambassadors

 Project: Research to Empower

 Thus, Research to Empower is an educational initiative aimed to address the lack of research support, courses, mentorship, and information for aspiring researchers at the elementary to middle school level as a supplement to the K-12 curriculum.
-I want to help students who come up with amazing research ideas but don’t know where or how to start, and don’t have the resources to.
-So, the project’s mission is to inspire, support, and empower the next generation of aspiring young researchers, especially those from vulnerable backgrounds.
-It consists of four main components: an online platform for resource-sharing, a guidebook for young researchers, an engaging research training course, and a series of campaigns to promote this project.
+I want to help students with the potential to come up with amazing, possibly world-changing ideas but don’t know where or how to start, and don’t have the resources to.
+The project’s mission is to inspire, support, and empower the next generation of aspiring young researchers, especially those from vulnerable backgrounds.
+It consists of four main components: an online platform for resource-sharing, a guidebook titled Research to Empower: A Vibrant Guidebook for Young Students, an engaging research training course, and a series of campaigns to promote this project.

 San Francisco, California